 and

 According to Equation (\ref{eq_n}), we have

 where

-Conditioninal on the case when the test is rejected, we have where $\mathcal{N}_{[a,b]}(\mu,\sigma^2)$ represents the truncated normal with mean $\mu$ and standard deviation $\sigma$ between interval $[a,b]$.
+Conditional on the case when the test is rejected, we have where $\mathcal{N}_{[a,b]}(\mu,\sigma^2)$ represents the truncated normal distribution with mean $\mu$ and standard deviation $\sigma$ between interval $[a,b]$.
 Thus, the transition probability $p_2(n' \lvert n)$ corresponds to the following random variable: